0xb120/cheatsheets_and_ctf-notes/Clippings/Alex Thomas - How To Find SQL Injection Vulnerabilities in WordPress Plugins and Themes.md

 ## Finding SQLi Vulnerabilities in WordPress Plugins and Themes

-To find SQL injection vulnerabilities, you’ll need to know what to search for in plugin or theme code.
-As mentioned in the introduction, WordPress core provides a number of database functions through its API.
+To find [SQL Injection](../Dev,%20ICT%20&%20Cybersec/Web%20&%20Network%20Hacking/SQL%20Injection.md) vulnerabilities, you’ll need to know what to search for in plugin or theme code.
+As mentioned in the introduction, [Wordpress](../Dev,%20ICT%20&%20Cybersec/Dev,%20scripting%20&%20OS/Wordpress.md) core provides a number of database functions through its API.
 These functions are made available through the `$wpdb` class.

-Using your Integrated Development Environment (IDE), you can start by searching plugin or theme code for `$wpdb`.
+- Using your Integrated Development Environment (IDE), you can start by searching plugin or theme code for `$wpdb`.

-You can also search for `esc_sql()`, which is a function designed to escape quotes within strings.
+- You can also search for `esc_sql()`, which is a function designed to escape quotes within strings.

-Finally, you can search for other keywords that are typically used in SQL queries like `SELECT`, `INSERT`, `ORDER BY`, `UPDATE`, `DELETE`, and so on.
+- Finally, you can search for other keywords that are typically used in SQL queries like `SELECT`, `INSERT`, `ORDER BY`, `UPDATE`, `DELETE`, and so on.

-However, note that earlier in this post, we mentioned that the ideal place to start is by identifying sinks.
+However, note that earlier in this post, we mentioned that the **ideal place** to start is by **identifying sinks**.

-We can take this information and develop a regular expression designed to get us an ideal starting search for SQLi:
+We can take this information and develop a **regular expression** designed to get us an ideal starting search for SQLi:

 `\$wpdb->(?:query|``prepare``|get_var|get_row|get_col|get_results)\s*\(|\besc_sql\s*\(`